Centre for Mental Health Research

 Duration: September 2019 to September 2021

-Accessibility and acceptability of perinatal mental health services for women from Ethnic Minority groups (PAAM)
+Accessibility and acceptability of perinatal mental health services from Ethnic Minority groups (PAAM)

 City St George's Lead: Professor Rose McCabe (co-I)